aaronparker/vcredist/docs/help/en-US/Save-VcRedist.md

 ## SYNOPSIS

 Downloads the Visual C++ Redistributables from an manifest returned by Get-VcList.
+The output from Get-VcList is modified by adding the path to the Redistributable installer in the Path property.
+This output can then be passed to other functions that require the downloaded installer.

 ## SYNTAX